3fuyang/3fuyang.github.io/src/content/blog/reference-json-in-vite.md

 ## Which One to Choose?

-Most of the time, I go with the [JSON as module](#json-as-js-module) approach for simplicity.
-But of course, it depends on the use case.
+Most of the time, I personally go with the [JSON as module](#json-as-js-module) approach for simplicity.
+But of course, it always depends on the use case.

 In my opinion, the usage of JSON in frontend development usually **scales** from module to assets.

 It tends to start as an abstraction of static data for better separation of concerns.
 For example, a table-of-contents configuration for a documentation site.
-The configuration is often single and critical at the build time to the project, so importing this file as a module meets the requirement quite well and is very intuitive.
+The configuration is often **unique** and **critical at the build time** to the project, so importing this file as a module meets the requirement quite well and is very intuitive.

 ```tsx
 import toc from './toc.json'